Testing Ising Models: Introduction

-{\bf \em Technical Discussion 1.0: ``Testing via Localization.''} All the bounds mentioned so far are obtained via a simple localization argument showing that, whenever two Ising models $p$ and $q$ satisfy $\dskl(p,q)>\epsilon$, then ``we can blame it on a node or an edge;'' i.e. there exists a node with significantly different bias under $p$ and $q$ or a pair of nodes $u, v$ whose {covariance} is significantly different under the two models.
+These bounds are obtained via a simple localization argument showing that, whenever two Ising models $p$ and $q$ satisfy $\dskl(p,q)>\epsilon$, then ``we can blame it on a node or an edge;'' i.e. there exists a node with significantly different bias under $p$ and $q$ or a pair of nodes $u, v$ whose {covariance} is significantly different under the two models.
 Pairwise correlation tests are a simple screening that is often employed in practice.
 For our setting, there is a straighforward and elegant way to show that pair-wise (and not higher-order) correlation tests suffice; see Lemma~\ref{lem:localization-skl}.
+For more details about our baseline localization tester see Section~\ref{sec:localization}.